 It's over.

-It's done, except for now the real investigation.
+Except for now the real investigation.

-And with the new knowledge that in fact Hillary Clinton bought and paid for Russian lies, the Horowitz report as early as next week, we think.
+And with the new knowledge that, in fact, Hillary Clinton bought and paid for Russian lies, the Horowitz report as early as next week, we think.

 Anyway, joining us for their analysis, Greg Jarrett, Fox News legal analyst, author of the number one bestseller, The Russian hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump.